simpleanalytics/docs/_docs/30_features/40-extension.md

 permalink: /extension
 ---

-If you are a customer of Simple Analytics and you want to block your own visits this extension if for you.
+If you are a customer of Simple Analytics and you want to block your own visits this extension is for you.
 With it enabled your stats will not include your visits.

 > Download the extension [for Google Chrome here](https://chrome.google.com/webstore/detail/simple-analytics/ehkndchainpkdfpnancgobgfnfjnmmeh)